Empirical Bayes Covariance Decomposition, and a Solution to the Multiple Tuning Problem in Sparse PCA: An Empirical Bayes Solution to the MTP

 where

 Here, $\q$ can be any distribution on $\L$, $\E_\q$ denotes expectation over $\L$ having distribution $\q$, and $\KL(\mathbf{q}||\g)= \E_{\mathbf{q}}[\log \frac{\q(\L)}{\g(\L)}]$ denotes the KL divergence from $\g$ to $\q$.
-The function $F$ is often referred to as the ``evidence lower bound".
-Note: this formulation of the EB approach is often introduced together with imposing an additional constraint on $\q$ to make computations easier, in which case optimizing $F$ can be considered a ``variational approximation" to the two-step procedure \eqref{eq:EB_step1}-\eqref{eq:EB_step2}, sometimes referred to as ``variational empirical Bayes" (VEB).
-Here we do not impose any additional constraint on $\q$, so optimizing $F$ is equivalent to the two-step EB procedure \eqref{eq:EB_step1}-\eqref{eq:EB_step2}; there is no variational approximation here.
+The function $F$ is often referred to as the ``evidence lower bound" (ELBO).
+(While the ELBO is often used in the context of variational approximations, note that here we do not impose any constraint on $\q$, so optimizing $F$ is exactly equivalent to the two-step EB procedure \eqref{ebcd_eq:EB_step1}-\eqref{ebcd_eq:EB_step2}.)